segzee/AWS-AI-AND-ML-project/README.md

 Acknowledgments
-We express gratitude to the open-source community, project contributors, and the AWS team for providing powerful tools and frameworks.
+I express gratitude to Udacity, and AWS team for providing powerful tools and frameworks.